 We were one of the first employers in Derbyshire to win the original Fit for Work award, and then used its replacement, ‘Positive about Disabled People’.

-We are now proud to be a Disability Confident Employer for all our work and commitment around recruiting and retaining disabled people.
+We are now proud to be a Disability Confident Leader for all our work and commitment around recruiting and retaining disabled people.

 We still work to the principles of the Stonewall Equality Index, despite no longer being members.